Morgritech/MTspin-mcu-firmware/README.md

 ### Build system and continuous integration/delivery (CI/CD)

 This project uses [CMake](https://cmake.org) to build and run the project.
 Under the hood, [Arduino CLI](https://arduino.github.io/arduino-cli) is used to compile and upload the embedded code.
-Setup scripts for Windows and Linux have been created to automate the process of installing system dependencies, except for a C++ programming toolchain (required for building the unit tests), which must be manually installed.
+Setup scripts for Windows and Linux have been created to automate the process of installing system dependencies, except for a C++ programming toolchain on Windows (required for building the unit tests), which must be manually installed.
 CMake and Arduino CLI are used to automate the process of obtaining other project dependencies.

 [GitHub Actions](https://docs.github.com/en/actions) is used as the CI/CD platform, and the workflow also makes use of the Linux setup script.